TheMetMan/backdrop-web-install/README.md

     └── themes

 Create a remote Git repository.

 Here is an example of the workflow assuming you have all Local, Dev and Prod in sync and identical.
 ExportConfigSync and Git Push Production Site to Repo.
-Stop adding Content to the Prod site On Local Site Git Pull from Repo
+Stop adding Content to the Prod site (put in maintenance Mode) On Local Site Git Pull from Repo and importConfigSync (choosing the Prod Site Database, so the Prod and Local Sites are Identical.
-./importConfigSync and choose the Production Database to import so Production and Local are Identical Change something on the Local site eg. add a module or theme, or add some content.
+Change something on the Local site eg. add a module or theme, or add some content, or Upgrade Backdrop.

-Export your config and content using exportConfigSync script.
-`./exportConfigSync`
-This will have the current config in config/staging folder, and the database in the correct folder ie. Local (we hope, See above).
-Then
-`git add -A`
-`git commit -am "add your commit text here"`
-`git push origin master`
+Then exportConfigSync Locally, git push and on the Dev Site Git Pull then importConfigSync choosing the Local Database) and then the Local and Dev sites are in Sync.
-Now go to the Dev site.
+Check the Dev Site is working OK.
+Do the same for the Prod Site. so they will all be equal.
+Then put Prod Site out of Maintenance Mode.

+Here is an example of the actual commands you sould use in the above example

+***On the Prod Site***
+./exportConfigSync
+git status
+git add -A
+git commit -am "Syncing the Prod Site to Local" git push origin master

+***On the Local Site***
-`git checkout -b update`
+git checkout -b update
-`git pull origin master`
+git pull origin master
-`./importConfigSync` and select the Local Database to import, then select 'y' to import config.
+./importConfigSync (choose the Prod Database to import and say 'y' to importing the config files)

-Then test the site.
-It should match the local site.
-If all is OK
+Now make the changes eg add a module or something, check all is OK then....
+IF it is OK

-`git checkout master`
+git checkout master
-`git merge update`
+git merge update
-`git branch -d update`
+git branch -d update
-`git push origin master`

-You can then repeat this for the Production Site.
+./exportConfigSync
+git status
+git add -A
+git commit -am "Added the PERFECT Module" git push origin master

+***On the Dev Site***
+git checkout -b update
+git pull origin master
+./importConfigSync (choose the Local Database to import and say 'y' to importing the config files) Check all is well on the Dev Site If so..... git checkout master git merge update git branch -d update

+***On the Prod Site***
+git checkout -b update
+git pull origin master
+./importConfigSync (choose the Dev or Local Database to import and say 'y' to importing the config files) Check all is well on the Prod Site If so..... git checkout master git merge update git branch -d update

+All your sites are updated and in Sync.
 ------------------------------------------------------------------------------------